-1.3 Organisations permitted to compete for NISEP funding The right to bid for funding for schemes under NISEP is currently open to licensed electricity suppliers and licensed gas suppliers.
+1.3 Organisations permitted to compete for NISEP funding

+The right to bid for funding for schemes under NISEP has previously been open to only licensed electricity suppliers and licensed gas suppliers.

-However from September 2010 it is envisaged that registered organisations that meet set eligibility criteria will also be permitted to apply for funding.
+However from September 2010, registered organisations that meet set eligibility criteria will also be permitted to apply for funding.
 The registration process is set out in the next section.